elfototo/davai-s-nami/README.md

-# 🎉 Project "Join Us" — Find Events in Saint Petersburg
+# 🎉 Project "Davai s nami" — Find Events in Saint Petersburg

 ![Homepage Screenshot](./screen_main_page.png)
 *Replace this placeholder with an actual screenshot of the homepage.*